-Issue Resolution sound basis for the council to calculate the related liabilities.
-Recommendation 2 at Appendix 1 We concluded that the basis for estimating the following liabilities could be improved by using more relevant data: • the provision required for the impairment of debts for irrecoverable rents (i.e. HRA bad debt provision), and the accrual required for untaken annual leave at 31 March 2021.
-7. Non-current assets records These issues do not represent any risk of During the audit we identified a number of housekeeping issues with the non-current material misstatement in the non-current asset balances in the 2020/21 annual housekeeping issues with the non-current asset records maintained by the council, including the inappropriate grouping of assets and a large number of assets with a nil value that have not been reviewed to confirm they are still in operational use.
+Issue Resolution sound basis for the council to calculate the Recommendation 2 at Appendix 1 related liabilities We concluded that the basis for estimating the following liabilities could be improved by using more relevant data: • the provision required for the impairment of debts for irrecoverable rents (i.e. HRA bad debt provision), and the accrual required for untaken annual leave at 31 March 2021.

+7. Non-current assets records

+During the audit we identified a number of housekeeping issues with the non-current asset records maintained by the council. including the inappropriate grouping of assets and a large number of assets with a nil value that have not been reviewed to confirm they are still in operational use.

 These issues do not represent any risk of material misstatement in the non-current asset balances in the 2020/21 annual accounts, however, we recommend that they are addressed during 2021/22 to ensure that the asset records more accurately reflect the council's actual asset base.